nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/database.rst

 Execute the SQL by specifying the search scope
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A specific range of results may be displayed by using a paging function on the list search screen of a Web system.
+A specific range of results may be displayed by using a paging function on the search result list screen of a Web system.
 This function provides a function that can specify the range of search results for such applications.

 Implementation examples
   When generating a statement from a database connection( `connection` ), specify the search target range.
 In this example, since the following values are specified, up to 10 records are fetched from the 11th record.